Owain Evans

 Blog posts

-How do new models from OpenAI, DeepMind and Anthropic perform on TruthfulQA?
+(Research update) How do new models from OpenAI, DeepMind and Anthropic perform on TruthfulQA?

 Modernist poetry by GPT-3 davinci